Looking back at the Design rounds: what gives a project added value?

 what is your special position?

 The committee describes the portfolio of social designer, communication designer and dentist Kuang-Yi Ku (Studio Ku) as special and idiosyncratic.
-It is also intrigued by the proposal for 'Millenium Ginseng Project'.
+It is also intrigued by the proposal for 'Millennium Ginseng Project'.
 Kuang-Yi Ku is developing a futuristic agricultural system to cultivate ginseng under extreme conditions.
 The project aims to protect endangered plant species and preserve traditional Asian medicine as heritage.
 The committee appreciates how Kuang-Yi Ku is developing new interdisciplinary research methods that link design and science.
 In this proposal, it saw Kuang-Yi Ku's various qualities come together.

 what makes your project urgent?